MathStuff/Matrices/README.md

 C.string #Returns the string form of the matrix's elements, this is the string the 'grid' property prints

-C.col(n,as_matrix) #Returns nth column of the matrix as a list or matrix, set as_matrix to True to get the list as a matrix
+C.col(n,as_matrix) #Returns the nth column if n is an integer or returns the column named n, as a list or matrix, set as_matrix to True to get the list as a matrix

 C.row(n,as_matrix) #Returns nth row of the matrix as a list or matrix, set as_matrix to True to get the list as a matrix